wp-plugins/peoplepond/readme.txt

 == Change History ==

+= Rev 1.1.4  2009-Apr-06 =

+- Updated to optimize the refreshing of About data.

 = Rev 1.1.3  2009-Apr-05 =

 - Updated About-page refreshes to key off of (embedded div tag) plugin version string, "PeoplePond-v".